Ballygunge

-Ballygunge is a locality of South Kolkata in Kolkata district, West Bengal, India.
+Ballygunge is a locality of South Kolkata in Kolkata district in the Indian state of West Bengal.
+It is one of the city's most affluent neighbourhoods.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar, and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Ballygunge was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.
 Beltala was a village in Dihi Mohanpur (later Monoharpukur).

 Ballygunge grew up around a market for sand (bali in Bengali) and had garden-houses of 18th century Europeans.
 Amongst the prominent residents were George Mandeville, the zamindar/ collector, and Colonel Gilbert Ironside, a friend of Warren Hastings.
-In 1840, Emily Eden called Ballugunge 'our Eltham or Lewisham'.
+In 1840, Emily Eden called Ballygunge 'our Eltham or Lewisham'.
 It also emerged as a citadel of the educated Bengali middle class after the suburban railway opened up the area.

 In 1888, Ballygunge and Tollygunge had a combined thana (police station).

 Entally, Manicktala, Beliaghata, Ultadanga, Chitpur, Cossipore, parts of Beniapukur, Ballygunge, Watgunge and Ekbalpur, and parts of Garden Reach and Tollygunge were added to Kolkata Municipal Corporation in 1888.
 Garden Reach was later taken out.

 When the Bengal Renaissance started taking roots in 19th century Calcutta, it was initially limited to the predominantly Hindu 'Indian town' stretching north and north-east from the fringes of Burrabazar, with a somewhat later extension south and south-east of the 'European town' to Bhowanipore, and some decades later to Ballygunge, which was then developing as a suburb.

 In the first half of the 20th century, "in the milieu of relative urban prosperity...
 Calcutta's rich citizens – those connected with jute, coal, tea, other industries, trade, money-lending and rentier income from urban property – did fabulously well for themselves."
 Large chunks of Ballygunge, Sunny Park, Rainey Park and Southern Avenue were developed during the 1930s and 1940s.
 Many of the mansions in Ballygunge, Bhowanipore and Alipore were built by the city's Bengali and new Marwari elite who wanted to move from the "dirtier sections of north Calcutta to the more fashionable areas in the south".